therootcompany/passphrase.js/README.md

 We all make mistakes.
 Especially typos.

-Running the checksum can't guarantee that the passphrase is correct, but most types - such as `brocolli` instead of `broccoli` - will cause it to fail, so that's a start.
+Running the checksum can't guarantee that the passphrase is correct, but most typos - such as `brocolli` instead of `broccoli` - will cause it to fail, so that's a start.

 ```js